ASD-Blueprint/desktop.gov.au/blueprint/automation.md

 ```Powershell
 Get-DscLocalConfigurationManager
 ```
-6. Export the certificate into the folder containing the Blueprint configuration PS1 file and the `configurationdata.psd1` file
+6. Export the certificate into the folder containing the blueprint configuration PS1 file and the `configurationdata.psd1` file
 ```Powershell
 $certificatethumbprint = Get-DscLocalConfigurationManager | select CertificateID
 $certpath =  "cert:\localmachine\My\" + $certificatethumbprint.CertificateID